Limited Company – What is a limited company?

 If you choose to run your business as a limited company, the business will:

-- Have separate finances from the owner's personal finances.
+- Keep finances separate from the owner's personal finances;

 - Be able to own assets and keep any profits it makes after tax.